dms3-fs/go-dms3-fs/docs/config.md

-# The go-ipfs config file
+# The go-dms3-fs config file

-The go-ipfs config file is a json document.
+The go-dms3-fs config file is a json document.
 It is read once at node instantiation, either for an offline command, or when starting the daemon.
 Commands that execute on a running daemon do not read the config file at runtime.

 #### Profiles
 Configuration profiles allow to tweak configuration quickly.
-Profiles can be applied with `--profile` flag to `ipfs init` or with `ipfs config profile apply` command.
-When a profile is applied a backup of the configuration file will be created in $IPFS_PATH
+Profiles can be applied with `--profile` flag to `dms3fs init` or with `dms3fs config profile apply` command.
+When a profile is applied a backup of the configuration file will be created in $DMS3FS_PATH

 Available profiles:
 - `server`